brenoprata10/nvim-highlight-colors/README.md

 ![image](https://user-images.githubusercontent.com/26099427/179988116-ff24d0a7-084d-403f-bca8-63dd7bb08fed.png)

 ## Features
-- Displays colors based on their HEX value
+- Displays colors based on their HEX/rgb/rgba value
 - Super fast no matter the amount of colors
 - See the colors change as you edit them